What a battery can do for your home

 Your HSA Advisor will let you know if your consumption profile and roof make storage financially worthwhile.

-Batteries vs. Generators
+Batteries vs. generators

 Home backup batteries cost more upfront than a portable generator and require professional installation.
 They also operate quietly, produce no emissions, need no fuel and recharge from your solar panels.
 For homeowners who want backup power without the noise, exhaust and ongoing fuel costs of a generator, a battery is the alternative.